nevis-adhiambo/CRUD-Blog/README.md

-# <b>Zuri-CRUD-Blog</b>
+## <b>Zuri-CRUD-Blog</b>

-#### This is a blog built on Django to ptactice on CRUD operatations.
+#### This is a blog built on Django to practice on CRUD operatations.
 This is a simgle blog website.
 Users can create account, login, create new article, update and delete new article.